sstefan1/llvm-project/llvm/docs/LangRef.rst

     undefined behavior at runtime if the function ever does recurse.
 ``nosync``
-    This function attribute indicates that the function does not communicate (synchronize) with another thread.
-If the function does ever synchronize with another thread, the behavior is undefined.
+    This function attribute indicates that the function does not communicate (synchronize) with another thread through memory or other well-defined means.
+    Synchronization is considered possible in the presence of `atomic` accesses that enforce an order, thus not "unordered" and "monotonic", `volatile` accesses, as well as `convergent` function calls.
+Note that through the latter non-memory communication, e.g., cross-lane operations, is also considered synchronization.
+    If an annotated function does ever synchronize with another thread, the behavior is undefined.
 ``nounwind``
     This function attribute indicates that the function never raises an exception.
 If the function does raise an exception, its runtime